-Cell phones are not permitted to be visible in classrooms and must not be visible as students are traveling in the hallways between class.
+Cell phones are not permitted to be visible in classrooms unless it is at the instruction of the teacher.
+Phones must not be visible as students are traveling in the hallways between class.
 In addition, students must not use laptops or other personal devices as they are traveling the hallways.
 Cell phone and personal device use in class is left to teacher discretion if it is relevant to the work being done in class.
 This rule is intended to protect the learning environment of the classroom and study areas and increase safety in the hallways.

 Cell phone and personal device use in the cafeteria is permitted but limited to email and/or text or basic research.
 Students are not permitted to take photos/videos or access social media sites.
 While students are permitted to use laptops or other personal devices during lunch, they do so at their own risk as others are eating and drinking at the table.
 It is highly encouraged to limit technology use as much as possible during lunch periods so that students can interact with one another.
-On Tech Free Fridays no electronic devices are allowed to be visible in the cafeteria.
-Students are encouraged to sign out of the cafeteria after they have eaten and use the Learning Commons if they need to study or do research.

-If cell phone/personal device use in the hallway, classrooms or cafeteria is violated, the device will automatically be taken and given to the Dean of Student Affairs until the end of the school day.
+If cell phone/personal device use in the hallway, classrooms or cafeteria is violated, the device may be taken and given to the Dean of Student Affairs until the end of the school day.
 No personal device of any kind should be brought to Mass or Assemblies.

 For the first offense, the device will taken from the student and she will receive three demerits.
 A second violation will result in an automatic detention.
-A second violation will additionally require a parent to pick up the device from the Dean of Student Affairs.
+A second violation will also result in a call home from the Dean of Student Affairs.